zoep/PL2/homework7/README.md

 ## Syntax

-MiniML is a simply typed lambda calculus extended extended integers, booleans, unit, product types, sum types, and references.
+MiniML is a simply typed lambda calculus extended with integers, booleans, unit, product types, sum types, and references.
 Its concrete syntax and a brief description of each language construct is given below.